 Target one debt at a time

-- Check the interest rate section of your statements to see which credit card charges the highest interest rate, and concentrate on paying that debt off first.
+Check the interest rate section of your statements to see which credit card charges the highest interest rate, and concentrate on paying off that debt first.

 Pay more than the minimum

-- If you have equity in your home, you may be able to use it to pay down card debt.
+If you have equity in your home, you may be able to use it to pay down card debt.
 A home equity line of credit may offer a lower rate than what your cards charge.
 Be aware that closing costs often apply, but an extra benefit is that home equity interest payments are often tax-deductible.

-If you do consolidate, keep in mind that it’s very important to control your spending to avoid racking up new debt on top of the debt you’ve just consolidated.
+If you do consolidate, keep in mind that it’s important to control your spending to avoid racking up new debt on top of the debt you’ve just consolidated.

 Start by categorizing your monthly spending, for example: groceries, transportation, housing and entertainment.
 Your credit card statement can be a helpful tool; many issuers categorize your spending.
 Look for areas where you can cut back.
 Then take the money you’ve freed up and apply it to paying down your debt.